MikatSyed/pc-workshop/README.md

 Backend github link : https://github.com/MikatSyed/pc-workshop-backend

-#PC Workshop Features:

-1. show product category on home page

-2. Load different 6 product from each category

-3. category wise product data load

-4. product details page implement

-5. private route pc-build page

-6. after login user can build own pc

-7. select product and complete a pc
+## Description

+Welcome to the PC Builder web application!
+This application allows users to build their own custom PC configurations and provides detailed information about various PC components.

+## Features

+1. **Product Category on Home Page**: The home page displays a list of product categories, allowing users to easily navigate to their desired product category.

+2. **Load Different Products from Each Category**: The application loads six different products from each product category, ensuring a diverse selection for users to choose from.

+3. **Category Wise Product Data Load**: The application loads product data for each category separately, ensuring efficient and organized data retrieval.

+4. **Product Details Page**: Each product has a dedicated product details page that provides in-depth information about the product, including specifications, user ratings, and reviews.

+5. **Private Route for PC Build Page**: The PC build page is a private route accessible only to logged-in users, ensuring a personalized experience.

+6. **Build Your Own PC**: After logging in, users can use the PC builder feature to customize and build their own PC configuration.

+7. **Select Products and Complete a PC**: Users can select products from different categories and add them to their PC build.
+Once all components are selected, the PC configuration is complete.

+## Usage

+1. Start the development server: `npm run dev`
+2. Open your browser and go to: `http://localhost:3000`

+## Technologies Used

+- React
+- Next.js
+- Ant Design
+- Node.js
+- Express
+- MongoDB

+Happy PC Building! 🚀